bankoncloud/terraform-example-foundation/6-app-workload-examples/README.md

 ## Usage

-The scripts can be placed in the same `bu1-example-app` repository created in the earlier steps.
+The scripts can be placed in the same `bu1-example-app` repository created in the earlier steps. **Please also enable the relevant Google APIs and grant the necessary IAM roles to the Cloud Build service account created in `4-projects`!**